Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Finite sets

-\begin{lemma} If $z \in \FINITE$, then $z = \empty$ or there exist $x \in \FINITE$ and $c \not \in x$ such that $z = x \cup \{c\}$. \end{lemma}
+\begin{lemma} If $z \in \FINITE$, then $z = \emptyset$ or there exist $x \in \FINITE$ and $c \not \in x$ such that $z = x \cup \{c\}$. \end{lemma}

-{\em Proof}.
-The formula is stratified, giving $c$ index 0, and $x$ and $z$ index 1. $\FINITE$ is a parameter.
+\begin{proof} The formula is stratified, giving $c$ index 0, and $x$ and $z$ index 1. $\FINITE$ is a parameter.
 We prove the formula by induction on finite sets.
-Both the base case (when $z = \empty$) and the induction step are immediate.
-That completes the proof of the lemma.
+Both the base case (when $z = \emptyset$) and the induction step are immediate. \end{proof}

 \begin{lemma} Every unit class $\{ x\}$ is finite. \end{lemma}